-The Trustee is of the opinion that the SIP has been followed over the Scheme year, for the period that the Scheme's assets have been invested in line with the SIP (i.e. since January 2021).
+The Trustee is of the opinion that the SIP has been followed over the Scheme Year.
 The actions taken over the year in compliance with the SIP are as follows:

-- Prior to investing the Scheme's funds in January 2021, the Trustees engaged with the Investment Adviser at length and obtained advice as to the most appropriate funds and Investment Fund Managers to best implement the Investment Strategy.
+- The Trustee has monitored the investments via regular reviews with the Investment Adviser to ensure that this objective is being met.
+This includes areas such as manager performance, fees and costs, as well as overall governance costs.
+Mobius also provide quarterly reports that have been reviewed by the Trustee and the Investment Adviser going forward. - The ongoing monitoring of the investments identified that the volatility in the financial markets due to the pandemic, supply chain disruptions and inflationary pressures required an amendment to the strategy to help reduce the volatility in the Scheme's portfolio.
+The Trustee sought appropriate advice from the Investment Adviser and decided to reduce risk by increasing the proportion of cash held in the portfolio.
+This action was taken in accordance with the objectives of the SIP and a consequence of the ongoing monitoring performed by the Trustee and Investment Adviser. - Prior to investing the Scheme's funds in January 2021, the Trustees engaged with the Investment Adviser at length and obtained advice as to the most appropriate funds and Investment Fund Managers to best implement the Investment Strategy.
 The Investment Adviser considered the performance of various funds and fund managers, including the costs of the funds, the fund managers' philosophy, the underlying assets of the funds, before recommending the chosen Investment Managers.
 The managers were also selected as they are UN PRI signatories.
-The Trustee is of the opinion that the manager selection exercise satisfied the requirements of the SIP. - Implemented the Investment Strategy (via investing the funds in January 2021 with the Investment Managers) in line with the Scheme's SIP and the advice of the Investment Adviser.
+The Trustee is of the opinion that the manager selection exercise satisfied the requirements of the SIP and the conclusions remain appropriate following subsequent reviews with the Investment Adviser during the Scheme Year. - Implemented the Investment Strategy in line with the Scheme's SIP and the advice of the Investment Adviser.
 The primary objective of the investment Strategy is to provide a reasonable, stable investment portfolio, that targets some return over cash whilst protecting against further capital loss.
 Investing in the funds detailed above was in line with this objective and also ensured that the Investment Strategy of the Scheme is consistent with relevant legislation/regulations, the Scheme's Trust Deed and Rules and best practice.
-The requirement to include diversification in the portfolio was also satisfied by the implementation. - The Trustee will monitor the investments going forward via regular reviews with the Investment Adviser to ensure that this objective is being met.
-This includes areas such as manager performance, fees and costs, as well as overall governance costs.
-Mobius also provide quarterly reports that will be reviewed by the Trustee and the Investment Adviser going forward.
-The first quarterly review with the Investment Adviser took place in April 2021, when the Investment Adviser advised the Investment Strategy remained appropriate.
+The requirement to include diversification in the portfolio was also satisfied by the implementation. - The Scheme's Investment Adviser has been able to obtain engagement and ESG information from the Investment Managers, which has enabled the Trustee to consider and review these requirements in line with the SIP.
+While the information provided is limited by the nature of the Scheme's fund portfolio, the Trustee is of the opinion that the requirements of the SIP in relation to voting, engagement and ESG have been met.